FTP client – How to upload a file to your website

 – the specific directory where you need to have your files so that they can be seen by a web browser visiting your site.
 For example, your host may tell you to place the files in a subdirectory called “www” or “public_html” or even the default directory that you see when you log into your FTP site.

-So how do you upload or publish a file to your Web Server step by step:
+So, how do you upload or publish a file to your Web Server?
+Step by step guide.

 1. You must click the “File” menu followed by the “Site Manager” item on that menu.
 A dialog box will appear.

 ftp client picture

 2. Click the “New Site” button on that dialog box.
 This will create a new item under “My Sites” called “New FTP site”.
 Rename “New FTP site” to the name of your site if you wish.
 We used “TestSite” in this tutorial.
 This name can be anything you wish – it is not required for accessing your site but it will probably make your life easier if you change the name to that of your site rather than “New FTP site”.